Sol-Global-Management/repository-1/cl9gtm6xx000l09lbhyy47joh.md

 **Communication**

-We can agree on what software to use in order to communicate over the Internet.
-Medium is a good means, but doesn’t meet all requirements.
+We agree on what software to use to communicate over the Internet.

 **Air**